-Pupils must stay away from building until an "All Clear" intermittent beep signal (regular class bell) is heard.
+Pupils must stay away from the building until an "All Clear" signal is heard.

 There will be a minimum of one (1) fire drill every other month.
 The time and date will be logged.

 B. Tornado Drills - Five (5) conducted